First Ohio Home Finance, Inc. logo

 • Licensed across multiple states: operates in 8-9 states beyond Ohio, expanding service availability

-• No hidden fees or agenda: customer testimonials specifically mention transparent pricing and rate competitiveness
+• No fees to verify or agenda: customer testimonials specifically mention listed pricing and rate competitiveness

-• Real estate investment expertise: 18+ years of experience specifically with multi-family and single-family investment properties
+• Real estate investment experience context: 18+ years of experience specifically with multi-family and single-family investment properties

 Cons